dormroomfund/eng-apps/README.md

 # Dorm Room Fund Engineering Applications

 Thanks for your interest in applying to the DRF Engineering team!
 Our application is pretty simple.

-Please submit a pull request to this repo with three things.
+Please submit a pull request to this repo with the following three things in a new directory `applications/$username`, where `$username` is your GitHub username.

+You can see an example application [here](applications/yasyf).

 ### Basic Info

 Please include the following information, in a valid JSON blob stored in `application.json`.
-Please use the keys in [the example](example/application.json).
+Please use the keys in [the example](applications/yasyf/application.json).

 You can optionally encrypt this file using the instructions at the bottom of this document, in which case you would name the file `application.json.enc`.

   - First Name
   - Last Name
   - Email
-  - University Name
+  - University
+  - Graduation Year
+  - Resume (Link)
+  - LinkedIn (Link)
+  - DRF Referral (Optional)

 ### "Essay"

 We want to get to know you a bit better!
 Include a paragraph or two in a file called `essay.txt`, with the following information.

+You can optionally encrypt this file using the instructions at the bottom of this document, in which case you would name the file `essay.txt.enc`.

  - What do you like to hack on?
  - Which project are you most proud of?